Table of Contents_

 What are some common repairs that require a professional?

-Common issues that generally can’t be solved at home include inverter repair, power cord replacement, many LED TV repairs, replacement panel, a blank screen, replacing the power supply board, control board swapping, and lamp burnout.
+Common issues that generally can’t be solved at home include inverter repair, power cord replacement, many LED TV repairs, replacement panels, a blank screen, replacing the power supply board, control board swapping, and lamp burnout.
 Diagnostics testing can often reveal other issues with your set that are related to the main issue.

 STAT: Consumer advocate groups recommend not spending more than 50% of the cost of a replacement television repairing your current TV. (source)